Prague Metro: Extensions

-Line C was extended to the northeast to connect the city center to the housing blocks at Prosek and a large shopping center at Letňany.
+Line C was extended to the northeast to connect the city center to the housing blocks at Prosek and a large shopping centre at Letňany.
 Three stations (Střížkov, Prosek, and Letňany) opened on 8 May 2008.

 In April 2015, Line A was extended westward from Dejvická to Nemocnice Motol with four new stations: Bořislavka, Nádraží Veleslavín, Petřiny, and Nemocnice Motol.
-The Nádraží Veleslavín station is also the new terminus of the 119 bus to Václav Havel Airport.
+The Nádraží Veleslavín station is also the new terminus of the 59 trolleybus to Václav Havel Airport.

 Plans for an extension to the airport have been proposed, but never put into action.
 According to estimates from 2018 the project would cost about 26.8 billion crowns and take 11 years to complete.

 Future plans

-Another phase of the extension of Line A was planned from Nemocnice Motol to the Václav Havel Airport, but it is very likely that this extension will not be built and the airport will be serviced by a new railway instead.
+Another phase of the extension of Line A was planned from Nemocnice Motol to the Václav Havel Airport, but this has been scrapped in order to prioritise a rail line connecting to the airport.

 Line D

-There are plans to build a new line, Line D (blue), which will connect the city centre to southern parts of the city.
+The construction of a new line, Line D (blue) has begun, starting from 2022, which will connect the city centre to southern parts of the city.
 According to current plans, the line will run for 11 kilometers and start in the city center and lead to Vršovice, Krč, Libuš, and Písnice.
 There will be 10 stations: Náměstí Míru (transfer to Line A), Náměstí bratří Synků, Pankrác (transfer to Line C), Olbrachtova, Nádraží Krč, Nemocnice Krč, Nové Dvory, Libuš, Písnice and Depo Písnice.
-Line D is very important for improving the traffic situation in the southern and southeastern part of the city.
+Line D would be critical in improving the traffic situation in the southern and southeastern part of the city.
 In the second stage it is planned to extend this line from Pankrác to Náměstí Míru (Peace Square).
 The first part of Line D is planned to be built between 2022 and 2029.
+On 19th December 2025, transfer station Pankrác reopened after almost a year of modernisation.
+New transfer lines to the upcoming Line D were included in this modernisation.

 Line E

 There are also plans for Line E, which will probably be circular.
 The exact route has not yet been determined.
-In the beginning of the 21st century, there were discussions regarding it in the connection with plans to organise the Summer Olympic Games in Prague, which were however canceled.
+In the beginning of the 21st century, there were discussions regarding it in the connection with plans to organise the Summer Olympic Games in Prague, which were however cancelled.
 The Praha sobě list endorsed the idea of a circular metro line during the run-up to the 2022 Prague municipal election.